Schlipak/comanche/README.md

 Comanche was made just for fun, and is **NOT** production-ready.
 You've been warned!

-Comanche as of today isn't built as a Gem, which means the installation process isn't automatic.
-This will become available in future versions.
+This version is in development and is not ready yet to be deployed as a Gem.
+Please check out the [statis](https://github.com/Schlipak/comanche/tree/static) branch for a simple static version of Comanche.
+(Although it will not be supported in the future)

 ### Usage